South Whidbey State Park

 South Whidbey State Park calls to tree-lovers everywhere.
 This day-use park on the west side of Whidbey Island is a scenic drive away from Anacortes or a short ferry ride from Mukilteo.
 The park offers views of the Olympic Mountains and rare old-growth stands.

 Walk among the giants: Douglas-fir, Sitka spruce, western hemlock and western red-cedar trees, including a 500-year-old cedar.

-Camping in the park has been closed due to tree diseases, which pose a tree-fall risk.
+Camping in the park has been permanently closed due to tree diseases, which pose a tree-fall risk.
 This development has helped many to understand the life cycle of old-growth trees.
-Picnic shelters and unsheltered tables remain open to visitors and provide excellent lunch spots for day-trippers and travelers en-route to such nearby camping parks as Deception Pass and Fort Ebey.
+Picnic shelters and unsheltered tables remain open to visitors and provide excellent lunch spots for day-trippers and travelers en-route to such nearby camping state parks as Deception Pass, Fort Casey and Fort Ebey.
 To sit and walk beneath this canopy of ancient trees overlooking the Puget Sound is a pleasure and a privilege.